bigbadwolfy/mongoWebInterface/README.md

 or if you use auth -- <b>mongodb://%username%:%password%@%your PC IP%:27017/ufr_cardfix</b> or another port, if you change it manually

-Also you need to comment string with bind_ip in mongod.conf file if you want to set remote connect to your DB.
+Also you need to comment string with bind_ip in <b>mongod.conf</b> file if you want to set remote connect to your DB.
 If you do not have this file, you may create it manually
 ~~~~
 $ touch mongod.conf
 $ chmod 777 mongod.conf